 We determine the long-term rate of return assumption for plan assets by reviewing the historical and expected returns of both the equity and fixed income markets, taking into account our asset allocation, the correlation between returns in our asset classes, and our mix of active and passive investments.
 Additionally, current market conditions, including interest rates, are evaluated and market data is reviewed for reasonableness and appropriateness.
 An increase or decrease of .25% on the long-term return on assets in the U.S. would have decreased or increased, respectively, our periodic benefit cost for the coming year by approximately \$.5 million.
-An increase or decrease of .25% on the long-term return on assets associated with our international plans would have decreased or increased, respectively, our periodic benefit cost for the coming year by approximately \$2 million.
+An increase or decrease of .25% on the coming year by approximately \$.1 million.
+An increase or decrease of .25% approximately \$.2 million.